 Wear and Tear vs. Damage

-First, all of let’s clarify the terminology.
+First, let’s clarify the terminology.
 What is the difference between wear and tear and damage?

 Wear and tear occur naturally over time.
-It happens due to aging, the influence of wind or sunlight etc. Damage is a result of tenants negligence and abuse.
+It happens due to aging, the influence of wind or sunlight, etc. Damage is a result of tenants’ negligence and abuse.
 Damage is the responsibility of the tenant and can be deducted from the security deposit.
 The security deposit should be reasonable yet substantial enough to cover all potential losses.
-In contrast, wear and tear is a responsibility of the landlord.
+In contrast, wear and tear is the responsibility of the landlord.
 There are certain grey areas in this distinction, so let’s take a closer look and review specific wear and tear examples.

 What else can be deducted from the security deposit?

 There are a couple of other instances that should be discussed.
 Generally, cleaning during the turnover is the responsibility of the landlord.
 However, if the tenant was not properly cleaning the apartment certain issues may arise.
 Sticky cabinets and interior, lipstick on the mirrors, missing mini-blinds, toilet stopped by diaper a should be considered damage since it requires more than just regular cleaning.
 The same is true for odors.
 Reducing excessive smells goes beyond regular maintenance.
 The tenant should be charged for that unless the odor is caused by mold or other factors beyond tenants’ control.
 Moreover, if the lease has a clause that allows smoking inside, the landlord cannot charge the tenant for odors associated with tobacco.